groupby/elements-view/packages/web-components/@sfx/autocomplete/README.md

 ## Functionality

 The Autocomplete component displays search terms related to a query term.
-It is also able to dispatch Sayt product search requests.
+It also dispatches events whenever these search terms are interacted with.

 This component listens for and dispatches a number of events.
 These events are defined in the [`@sfx/events`][sfx-events] package.